 Gabrielle Union: “I Was Never Looked Upon As Being Pretty”

 Gabrielle Union is gorgeous.
-I think most people would agree, including her husband, NBA star and soon to be hall-of-famer Dwayne Wade.
-The Being Mary Jane star has been in plenty of films like Bad Boys II, Deliver Us From Eva and Think Like a Man, just to name a few.
+I think most people would agree, including her husband, NBA star and hall-of-famer Dwayne Wade and her beautiful daughter Kaavia.
+The Being Mary Jane star has been in plenty of films like Bad Boys II, Deliver Us From Eva, Bring It On and Think Like a Man, just to name a few.
 It seems Hollywood has always been impressed with her skills and beauty, but it may come as a surprise to many that Union struggled with self-esteem issues as a child and young adult.

 “Your deep mahogany skin may not resemble that of the others in your family, but it’s just as gorgeous and you’re just as worthy… One day you’ll appreciate how much your brown skin shines in the moonlight, glistens in the sun and ages ever so slowly.
 Don’t let that pesky low self-esteem creep in and fool you into believing that you don’t have value…don’t allow it to crush your will or dampen your spirit…”